 Working Group 2: Enabling technologies and system architecture

-Led by Dr. Zoran Despotovic (Huawei), Working Group 2 is shaping the overall technology foundation (higher frequencies, 6G radio building blocks, intelligent user plane/in-network computing, distributed/federated AI, next-generation MIMO, integrated sensing and communication, and flexible programmable infrastructures).
+Led by Javan Erfanian (GTI Alliance), Working Group 2 is shaping the overall technology foundation (higher frequencies, 6G radio building blocks, intelligent user plane/in-network computing, distributed/federated AI, next-generation MIMO, integrated sensing and communication, and flexible programmable infrastructures).

 CHAIR